rkassoss/qs-ng-odag/readme.md

 It should open your browser with livereload on http://localhost:3000.

-The mashup uses the demo app "Helpdesk Management.qvf".
+The mashup uses the demo app "IBM ESL Customer MASHUP v0.0.0".